RobertGregg/Website/content/post/Parameter Identifiability/index.md

 As expected, the optimized values do not match the true values despite the good fit.
 The product ($m_0 \cdot k$) was preserved at a value of 10 and it even looks like the $\beta$ and $\tau$ parameters are non-identifiable as their values are swapped.

 This rather simplistic ODE optimization problem demonstrates how much information can be lost when trying to retrieve parameter values and shows how **finding the one best parameter can be an ill-posed problem**.
-In upcoming posts will investigate techniques for addressing parameter identifiability.
+In upcoming posts we'll investigate techniques for addressing parameter identifiability.